 I was able to investigate its origin and operation.

-An publication in English and Turkish will appear in June at the The First International Prof. Dr. Fuat Sezgin History of Science in Islam Symposium.
+A publication in English and Turkish appeared in June 2019 at the The First International Prof. Dr. Fuat Sezgin History of Science in Islam Symposium.

 In the Istanbul Museum of the History of Science and Technology in Islam a drawing tool has been exhibited to solve this problem in a practical way.
 According to the catalog, Marcolongo (1862−1943) was inspired by a drawing by Leonardo da Vinci (1452−1519).
 The text and the accompanying description of da Vinci is in the Codex Atlanticus.
 Careful study shows that the Marcolongo drawing tool is similar to that of Leonardo da Vinci, but there are also substantial differences.